TheGarmr/MonobankExporter/README.md

            Deleted the `credit_limit` field from the `monobank_balance`.
 Instead of this `credit_limit` will be exposed as a separate metric.
   * v1.6.1 - Hotfix.
 Changed package version for client's NuGet package with webhook not setting.
   * v1.6.2 - Changed log level for the Microsoft's http client to `Warning` for better logs readability
+  * v1.7 - Migrated the app to .Net 6.
+Refactored a lot and small redisign on balance exporting.
+           Added ability to override metrics names.